-Google Earth work hand in hand with Street View but gives you more freedom with zooming in and out and seeing the bigger picture.
+Google Earth works hand in hand with Street View but gives you more freedom with zooming in and out and seeing the bigger picture.
 Another great feature of Google Earth is Timelapse which shows the same landscape over a span of 35 years, from the mid 80’s to today.
-Timelapse highlights dramatic changes in urban development, rivers changing their course, glacier retreating, and deforestation.
+Timelapse highlights dramatic changes in urban development, rivers changing their course, glaciers retreating, and deforestation.
 While the website highlights particularly interesting locations around the world, the search bar lets you search for specific locations around the world.

 We’re in a digital age and classrooms have to keep up with the use of technology.
-Rather than taking away from learning, it can be a great tool to explore and teach in a way that was never available to us before.
+Rather than taking away from learning, technology can be a great tool to explore and teach in a way that was never available to us before.

 If you liked this blog, you'll probably enjoy our blog "How Geoguessr Created a Discovery Game with Google Maps and Street View" too.
 Click the green button below and get ready to test your geographic skills.